-According to a 2017 Survey by Linux, 52% of professionals say open source can help them easily find another job.
-The survey also found that open source helped 86% of professionals advance their careers.
+Professionals say open source can help them easily find another job, and that open source helped professionals advance their careers.
 Over time, contributing to open-source projects can help you build an impressive portfolio which will make it easier to get new clients as a developer.

 Build a Strong Professional Network

 If you’re looking to achieve professional success, networking shouldn’t be an option.
 Networking with other professionals in your field can help you develop your development skills, meet prospective mentors and employers, stay on top of industry trends, and gain access to important resources that will advance your career development.

 Contributing to open-source projects is one of the best ways to build that professional network you need.
 Not only will you get to interact with like-minded professionals in the open-source community, but you might also meet key people in the industry and form relationships that could end up becoming career-changing connections.

 Open-Source Projects Are Easy to Find, Flexible, and Fun

 First, open-source projects are easy to find as they are everywhere on the internet.
 Chances are you’re already using some open-source programs on your phone or computer.
 What’s even more interesting is that you can find so many programs and platforms to contribute to, based on your preferences and level of expertise and experience.